Eram2831/cse15l-lab-reports/labreportweek9.md

 It worked!
 I checked out the link that you sent about interfaces and found that I was trying to make an object of the StringChecker class even though it is a interface and not a class.
 So I created a `IsMoon()` class and created an object using that class.

-All information need about the setup:
+All information needed about the setup:

 File: TestListExamples.java